ammoro/RAON/README.md

 # RAON
 RAON online course on nuclear reactions

+Content of this repository:

+- lectures: slides of the course lectures
-In "fresco_examples" you can find several Fresco inputs for some of the examples shown in the slides
+- fresco_examples: Fresco inputs for some of the examples shown in the slides

 You can download a local copy using,